justin-rim/100-Days-of-Code-Challenge/README.md

 I technically started on 4/11/2020, but I have been very resistant thus far to actually start on a project.
 To make-up for the lost time and days, I shall be playing catch up, posting multiple days, if not, adding an additional day or two for this challenge.

-My project is to create a website with multiple pages, utilizing HTML, CSS and Javascript.
-I will be attempting to create this using Drupal, which also includes PHP.
+I will be working with HTML, CSS and Javascript to start, and also will look into PHP for some back-end.

+All feedback is appreciated!